 2002 $100 GOLD COIN

 In 2002, the Royal Canadian Mint issued a 14-karat colourized gold coin with a face value of $100.
 A sea of “black gold” was featured as part of the reverse design—the first time the Mint would laser-etch a $100 gold coin.
 It commemorated of the discovery of the Leduc oilfield on Feb.
 13, 1947.

 Designed by John Mardon, the coin’s reverse features an oilrig—a common scene in Alberta’s petroleum-rich landscape—but the coin’s focal point is a sea of blackened oil seeping from the underground bounty.
 The black gold, created through a process of selectively oxidizing the coin’s gold alloy, represented a technological breakthrough for the Mint.

 The obverse design features an effigy of Queen Elizabeth II by Dora de Pédery-Hunt.

-Mardon was born in Welland, Ont.
-After graduating from the Ontario College of Art and Design in 1962, he spent a year in London, England, at the Central School of Arts and Crafts.
+Born in Welland, Ont., Mardon eventually graduated from the Ontario College of Art and Design in 1962 before spending a year in London, England, at the Central School of Arts and Crafts.